-- State: domestic intelligence, local police. - effectively non-violent.
+- State: domestic intelligence, local police. - Non-State: groups who strike first, groups who strike back, groups who are effectively non-violent.

-However, with the use of data sharing and fusion centers, or more generally with the digitization of policing and use of computers to do inhuman amounts of data collating, capabilities might start to blur between intelligence agencies and local police, so these buckets might in the coming years cease to be as clear or even meaningful.12
+However, with the use of data sharing and fusion centers, or more generally with the digitization of policing and use of computers to do inhuman amounts of data collating, capabilities might start to blur between intelligence agencies and local police, so these buckets might in the coming years cease to be as clear or even meaningful.
+12